jpmorganchase/salt-ds/.changeset/four-bugs-reply.md

 `<LinearProgress />`

 `value` and `bufferValue` are no longer default to `0`.
 Previously above code would render a 0% progress bar, which was not a good reflection of intent.
-You can still achieve it by passing in `value={0}` as prop.
+You can still achieve it by passing in `value={0}`.